frankymfv/english-conversation/everyday_topic_prompt.md

 	5. It’s better than + (activity)

 	•	“I think playing basketball is better than watching it because it’s more interactive.”
+For felling:
+	6. I find it + (adjective) to + do something
+	•	“I find it exciting to travel to new places.”

 ```

--  Possible Questions  Think about what questions someone might ask you about the topic, also please give me some example responses for each question, you can refer below example
+-  Possible Questions  Think about what questions someone might ask you about the topic, also please give me at least 10 questions, and at least 3 example responses for each question, you can refer below example

 ```
 1. Question: How does traveling help us learn new things?